luigibonati/ase/doc/ase/dft/wannier.rst

 large enough, i.e. high enough above the fermilevel, that the remaining DFT eigenvalues are meaningless anyway).

-For the theory behind this method see the paper "Partly Occupied Wannier Functions" Thygesen, Hansen and Jacobsen, *Phys.
-Rev. Lett*, Vol. **94**, 26405 (2005).
+The theory behind this method can be found in
+"Partly Occupied Wannier Functions" Thygesen, Hansen, and Jacobsen, *Phys.
+Rev. Lett*, Vol. **94**, 26405 (2005), :doi:`10.1103/PhysRevLett.94.026405`.

+An improved localization method based on penalizing the spread functional proportionally to the variance of spread distributions has since been published as
+"Spread-balanced Wannier functions:
+Robust and automatable orbital localization"
+Fontana, Larsen, Olsen, and Thygesen,
+*Phys.
+Rev. B* **104**, 125140 (2021),
+:doi:`10.1103/PhysRevB.104.125140`.

 The Wannier class